magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/setup-component/index.md

 ### A note about lazy loading components

 When building PWAs, performance is key.
 That's why we recommend loading less critical components using `React.lazy`.
 This will result in a very slight delay in that content rendering but will ensure we don't bloat the bundle size for the store.
+For more information, see [React lazy loading].

 By default, we apply `React.lazy` to the following content types: Banner, Slider, Slide Item, Tab, Tab Item, Button, Button Item, Block, Products, HTML, and Divider.